sublyime/mapvue/README.md

 ## 🙏 Acknowledgments

-- [OpenLayers](https://openlayers.org/) for the amazing mapping library
+- [OpenLayers](https://openlayers.org/) for the amazing professional mapping library
-- [PostGIS](https://postgis.net/) for spatial database capabilities
+- [PostGIS](https://postgis.net/) for powerful spatial database capabilities
 - [React](https://reactjs.org/) and the entire React ecosystem
+- [Vite](https://vitejs.dev/) for the incredibly fast build system
+- [Tailwind CSS](https://tailwindcss.com/) for the utility-first styling framework
+- [Lucide React](https://lucide.dev/) for the beautiful, consistent icon set
+- [TypeScript](https://www.typescriptlang.org/) for type safety and developer experience
+- [PostgreSQL](https://www.postgresql.org/) for the robust database foundation
 - All the open source contributors who make projects like this possible

 ---

 **Built with ❤️ by the MapVue community**

-*MapVue - Making GIS accessible to everyone*
+*MapVue - Professional GIS with macOS elegance*